reduxkotlin/ReadingListSampleApp/README.md

 ## Navigation
 In this app, Navigation is considered a side effect of the AppState.
 The `NavigationMiddleware` handles changing screens based on dispatched actions.
 The `NavigationMiddleware` takes an implementation of `Navigator` which is implemented for each platform.

-## Tests

-Unforntunately ran out of time and do not have tests.
-Unit tests can be written in the common module and ran in JVM and native.
-Reducers are very simple to tests and quick to run.